mrtnkrlv/Huffman/README.md

 At the moment, no special functions to free allocated memory during the execution of the project's various functions have been created for simplicity's sake: the exit() function used in the Huffmain_main file's main() function serves that purpose.
 Users are free to create their own functions as they see fit.

+The Hex Editor extension on Visual Studio Code is recommended to users who wish to see the binary code of a compressed file.